Norway–Poland relations: Modern relations

 Since Poland's accession to NATO in March 1999, Polish-Norwegian relations have become allied and bilateral political and military cooperation have strengthened between both nations.
 In 2012, King Harald V of Norway paid a second visit to Poland and in 2016, Polish President Andrzej Duda paid a state visit to Norway.
 Norway and Poland are close NATO allies, and their militaries cooperate as part of the Multinational Corps Northeast, headquartered in Szczecin, Poland.

 Poland is one of Norway's ten main trading partners.
 In 2019, Poland was the seventh largest source of imports and the tenth largest export destination for Norway.

 The Baltic Pipe, connecting Norway via Denmark to Poland, was commissioned in September 2022.
 Its purpose is to ensure natural gas supplies from Norway to Poland.

 Several Polish polar stations are located in the Norwegian archipelago of Svalbard.

+Norwegian students were the 13th largest group of foreign students in Poland in 2021, and the 11th largest in 2022, 2023 and 2024, at the same time being one of the largest groups from Europe.
+In the 2020–2021 academic year, the largest number of Norwegian students attended the Jagiellonian University in Kraków, and the medical universities of Gdańsk, Szczecin, Poznań, Białystok, Warsaw and Lublin.

+On September 2020, Ine Marie Eriksen Søreide, the Norwegian Minister of Foreign Affairs, announced that the Polish municipalities which introduced the LGBT-free zones would be denied the EEA and Norway Grants whose aim is the reduction of social and economic disparities in the European Economic Area (EEA).
+Poland is the biggest beneficiary of these funds and could potentially lose millions of euros of financial aid.
+The suspension of funds only applies to the government bodies that have themselves adopted resolutions and does not apply to non-governmental organizations that operate in the LGBT-free zones.